Piper Laurie

+She received various accolades, including a Primetime Emmy Award and a Golden Globe Award, in addition to nominations for three Academy Awards and a BAFTA Award.

 Early life

-Piper Laurie was born Rosetta Jacobs in Detroit, Michigan, the younger of two children (both girls) of Alfred Jacobs, a furniture dealer, and his wife, Charlotte Sadie (née Alperin) Jacobs.
+Piper Laurie was born Rosetta Jacobs in Detroit, Michigan, on January 22, 1932.
+Laurie was the younger of two daughters born to furniture dealer Alfred Jacobs and his wife, Charlotte Sadie (née Alperin) Jacobs.
 Her paternal grandparents were Jewish immigrants from Poland and her maternal grandparents were Jewish immigrants from Russia.

-Laurie was delivered, according to her 2011 autobiography Learning to Live Out Loud, in a one-bedroom walk-up on Tyler Street in Detroit, where the family lived.
-Alfred Jacobs moved the family to Los Angeles, California, in 1938, where she attended Hebrew school.
-To combat her shyness, her parents provided her with weekly elocution lessons; this eventually led to minor roles at nearby Universal Studios.
+In her 2011 autobiography Learning to Live Out Loud, Laurie said she was born in her family's one-bedroom walk-up on Tyler Street in Detroit.
+To combat her shyness, her parents provided her with weekly elocution lessons.

 Laurie's mother and grandmother placed Laurie's older sister in a sanitarium for her asthma.
 Laurie was sent along to keep her company.

 Career

-In 1949, Rosetta Jacobs signed a contract with Universal Studios, and changed her screen name to Piper Laurie, which she has used since then.
-Among the actors she met at Universal were James Best, Julie Adams, Tony Curtis, and Rock Hudson.
-Her breakout role was in Louisa, with Ronald Reagan, whom she dated a few times before his marriage to Nancy Davis.
+In 1949, Jacobs signed a contract with Universal Studios, and changed her screen name to Piper Laurie, which she used thereafter.
+Her breakout role was in Louisa (1950) with Ronald Reagan, whom she dated briefly before his marriage to Nancy Davis.
 In her autobiography, she claimed that she lost her virginity to him.
 Several other roles followed: Francis Goes to the Races (1951, co-starring Donald O'Connor); Son of Ali Baba (1951, co-starring Tony Curtis); and Ain't Misbehavin' (1955, co-starring Rory Calhoun).

-To enhance her image, Universal Studios told gossip columnists that Laurie bathed in milk and ate flower petals to protect her luminous skin.
+To polish her image, Universal Studios told gossip columnists that Laurie bathed in milk and ate flower petals to protect her luminous skin.
 Discouraged by the lack of substantial film roles, she moved to New York City to study acting and to seek work on the stage and in television.
-She appeared in Twelfth Night, produced by Hallmark Hall of Fame; in Days of Wine and Roses with Cliff Robertson, presented by Playhouse 90 on October 2, 1958 (in the film version, their roles were taken over by Jack Lemmon and Lee Remick); and in Winterset, presented by Playhouse 90 in 1959.
+She appeared in Twelfth Night, produced by Hallmark Hall of Fame, in "Days of Wine and Roses" with Cliff Robertson, presented by Playhouse 90 on October 2, 1958 (in the film their roles were played by Jack Lemmon and Lee Remick), and in Winterset, presented by Playhouse 90 in 1959.

-She was lured back to Hollywood by the offer to co-star with Paul Newman in The Hustler, released in 1961.
+Laurie was lured back to Hollywood by the offer to co-star with Paul Newman in The Hustler, released in 1961.
 She played Newman's girlfriend, Sarah Packard, and for her performance, she received an Academy Award nomination for Best Actress.
 Substantial movie roles did not come her way after The Hustler, so she and her husband moved to New York.
-In 1964, she appeared in two medical dramas — as Alicia Carter in The Eleventh Hour episode "My Door Is Locked and Bolted", and as Alice Marin in the Breaking Point episode "The Summer House".
+In 1964, she appeared in two medical dramas—as Alicia Carter in The Eleventh Hour episode "My Door Is Locked and Bolted", and as Alice Marin in the Breaking Point episode "The Summer House".
 In 1965, she starred in a Broadway revival of Tennessee Williams's The Glass Menagerie, opposite Maureen Stapleton, Pat Hingle, and George Grizzard.